Long poem by

 rub that nose in yesterday's piss in honor of my best dead friend.

 Unveil those wrinkled whips disguised as mommy hands,

-for the whole rosy glassed world to finally see.
+for the whole rosy eyed world to finally see.

 but that fantasy will forever go unfulfilled...god willing..

-So instead I offer her an atlantic-cold hug instead.
+So instead I offer her an atlantic ocean-cold hug instead.

 just like any good, semi-forgiving step man would do.